Pedestrian in his 90s critically injured in Scarborough collision

-At the time, Toronto police Const.
-Caroline de Kloet said the driver involved in the collision remained at the scene and was co-operating with police.
-In a news release issued Tuesday morning, police said the driver is a 28-year-old male.
+Const.
+Caroline de Kloet said the driver involved in the collision remained at the scene and is co-operating with police.

 Sgt.
-Brett Moore, in a video update posted on Twitter hours after the collision, said it's believed the man who was struck lived in the neighbourhood.
+Brett Moore, in a video update posted on Twitter, said it's believed the man who was struck lives in the neighbourhood.
 "We know that folks in the community are concerned," he said.